transcending1/Review/admin/subpage/modules/module_doc/Export To HDFS.md

 ### 6.session
-+ Description

-requests.Session` instance, used to emit all requests.
+'requests.Session` instance, used to emit all requests.'

 | Category | Default Value | Is Required | Selector Model | Selector Super Field |
 | --- | --- | --- | --- | --- |